The CMS Experiment at CERN

 calorimeter.
 Some of our recent

-- Searches for the Higgs boson
+- Searches for and discovery of the Higgs boson

 - Searches for supersymmetry